DogmaDragon/Stash-Docs/docs/Frequently-Asked-Questions.md

 ### Scrape behind paywall

 A regular scraper can only scrape information from webpages that are open to the public access.
 If you want to scrape a webpage that requires login or behind a paywall, you need to use the "Visible CDP" technique.
-So far this technique was tested and passed under Windows 10 only. <p>
+So far this technique was tested and passed under Windows 10 only.

 Normal CDP scraping will launch a headless chrome browser, which will not show up for any user interactions.
-"Visible CDP" turns the "headless chrome" into a "visible" instance.<p>
+"Visible CDP" turns the "headless chrome" into a "visible" instance.

-Steps: <p>
+Steps:
 1. Prepare your scraper's .yml file and make sure it's valid and working.
 Your scraper should have the following setting inside:
 ```
 driver: